Nebraska Appleseed files lawsuit seeking earlier start date for expanded Medicaid coverage

 Receive a summary of the day’s popular and trending stories from Omaha.com.

-The lawsuit argues that the delay in implementing expansion violates Initiative 427, the Medicaid expansion law passed by voters in 2018.
+The lawsuit argues that the delay in implementing expansion violates Initiative 427, the Medicaid expansion law approved by voters in 2018.
 That law requires state officials to maximize federal funding for the expansion.

 Initiative 427 requires the state to cover additional low-income Nebraska adults, as allowed under the ACA.